Listen to one of our scientific editorial team members read this article.

-Culture medium is probably the most critical aspect of cell culture, and many media recipes or commercial media preparations are the results of years of refinement.
-One common additive for cell culture media is serum, commonly fetal bovine serum (FBS).
-But do you know why you add this and, more importantly, can your cells survive without it?
+Culture medium is probably the most critical aspect of cell culture, and many media recipes and commercial media preparations are the results of years of refinement.
+One often-used supplement in cell culture media is serum, commonly fetal bovine serum (FBS).
+But do you know why you add this, and, more importantly, can your cells survive without it?

 Why Should I Consider Going Serum-Free?

-Serum Is Highly Variable
+1. Serum Is Highly Variable

-While this might not be a big issue for some types of research, variability in factors critical for cell growth and survival can confound your results if you are running, for example, a cell-based assay measuring the effect of a growth factor or drug on a given cellular function.
+While this might not be a big issue for some types of research, variability in factors that are critical for cell growth and survival can confound your results if you are running, for example, a cell-based assay measuring the effect of a growth factor or drug on a given cellular function.

-Serum Can Be a Source of Contamination
+2. Serum Can Be a Source of Contamination

-Serum Is an Animal Product
+3. Serum Is an Animal Product

-The needs of different established cell lines are varied and complex.
+The growth requirements of different established cell lines are varied and complex.
 Optimal culture conditions can even change between different passages of cells!
-Throw in primary cultures or culture in suspension and you will have quite the task in front of you.
+Throw in primary cultures or cultures in suspension, and you will have quite the task in front of you.